RePO: Understanding Preference Learning Through ReLU-Based Optimization: Exploring Simple ReLU Activation in Preference Learning

-In this section, we first present the expression for \method{} and compare its performance with that of SimPO through experiments.
-We then analyze the advantages and key factors behind the success of \method{} from the perspectives of gradient behavior, data filtering, and over-optimization.
+In this section, we explore what makes a simple ReLU activation function effective for preference learning.
+We first examine the surprising relationship between ReLU activation and sigmoid weighting through empirical experiments.
+Then, we investigate the key properties that emerge from this simple mechanism, specifically through the lens of gradient behavior, data filtering patterns, and over-optimization control.